sinrabanse/Practicum_project_6/README.md

 # Practicum_project_6
- My sixth project from Practicum course
+ My sixth project from Practicum course.
+"Business Analytics"

  What was used in the project: Python, Jupyter notebook.
 Libraries: pandas, numpy, plotly, matplotlib, seaborn.

-Project Description
+# Project Description

 I've been offered an internship in the analytical department at Yandex.Afisha.
 My first task is to help optimize marketing expenses.